simon-ritchie/apysc/docs_src/source/click.md

     dest_dir_path='click_basic_usage_of_the_click_interface/')
 ```

-If you click the following rectangle, the rectangle color will become the magenta color.
+If you click the following rectangle, the rectangle color becomes the magenta color.

 <iframe src="static/click_basic_usage_of_the_click_interface/index.html" width="150" height="150"></iframe>